dHiebl/obsidian-ai-journal/README.md

 3. **Debouncing**: Waits 90 seconds after the last edit to ensure you're done writing
 4. **Context Retrieval**: Searches the vector index for 5 similar past entries using hybrid BM25 + vector search
 5. **AI Generation**: Sends your entry + past context to the LLM for analysis
-6. **Appending**: Atomically writes the analysis to the end of your file
+6. **Appending**: Atomically writes the analysis to the end of your file, including clickable `[[YYYY-MM-DD]]` links to referenced past entries
 7. **Index Update**: Updates the vector store incrementally (no full rebuild)

+## Obsidian Integration

+The AI analysis includes **clickable links** to past journal entries.
+When the system identifies patterns or connections to previous entries, it references them using Obsidian's `[[YYYY-MM-DD]]` format.

+For example, in the **Patterns** section, you might see:
+> "Similar feelings of frustration appeared in [[2025-10-28]] when you also missed the gym due to illness."

+Click these links to jump directly to the referenced entries and explore the patterns yourself.

 ## Troubleshooting